 After my coffee I attacked the the head pump.
 I disassembled it and cleaned it, a most disagreeable but inevitable task.
 After putting it back together it worked.
 I then replaced the broken plastic mainsail slides, and installed the spray hood.
 Despite the wind I put up the tent.
 This was good because it kept the boat reasonably cool with the cabin temperature not exceeding 31° C (88° F).

 I spent the day swimming and reading.
 I started reading the 7th Ramage novel Ramage’s Diamond.
 By the late afternoon, despite the forecasts, the wind was down to 14 knots.
 If it stays that way I will leave early tomorrow morning for Alindas, Leros.

-I spoke on the telephone with Agmar Marine.
-The part for the water-maker has still not arrived.
+I spoke on the telephone with Agmar Marine (now called Moor & Dock).
+The part for the water-maker had still not arrived.

 Unfortunately during the night the wind came back.
 It was 20 knots but with much higher gusts.
 Despite the wind (and secure in the knowledge that the anchor was well buried in the sand) I slept well.

 I was woken up around 5 AM by the howling wind.
 I connected the MacBook to the Internet and checked several forecasts.
 They now indicated N winds of force 6 between Agathonisi and Leros but increasing by the afternoon and through tomorrow to force 7.
 I decided to take advantage of this and sail to Alindas.
 So, I raised the outboard.